Laws of the iterated and single logarithm for sums of independent indicators, with applications to the Ginibre point process and Karlin's occupancy scheme: Main results

-As usual, $x(t)\sim y(t)$ as $t\to\infty$ will mean that $\lim_{t\to\infty}(x(t)/y(t))=1$.
+The proofs of Propositions \ref{prop:clt} and \ref{main:exp} will be given in Section \ref{sec:CLT}.
+These propositions are by no means new and only given as a precursor of the LIL to be stated below.
+Not intending to provide a detailed survey of results related to the two propositions, we only mention that a local central limit theorem for $X(t)$ and, more generally, the Edgeworth expansions for $\mmp\{X(t)=k\}$ as $t\to\infty$, which hold uniformly in $k\in\mn_0:=\{0,1,2,\ldots\}$, follow from Theorem 11.1 in \cite{Dolgopyat+Hafouta:2022}; a precise two-sided Berry-Esseen type estimate for $X(t)$ can be found in formula (17) of \cite{Mattner+Schulz:2018}; and an approximation of the distribution of $X(t)$ by two terms of the Edgeworth expansion is given in \cite{Volkova:1996}.

 The central limit theorem given in Proposition \ref{prop:clt} suggests the form of a LIL to be stated next.
 To formulate it, we need a set of further assumptions (in addition to (A1)).
+As usual, $x(t)\sim y(t)$ as $t\to\infty$ will mean that $\lim_{t\to\infty}(x(t)/y(t))=1$.